thought-machine/please/docs/codelabs/genrule.md

 ```

 Here we've set the default value for `wc_tool` to `CONFIG.WORD_COUNT_TOOL`, which will contain our config value from
 `.plzconfig`.
 What if that's not set though?
-That's why we've also set the default configuration value with
+That's why we also set a sensible default configuration value with
-`CONFIG.setdefault('WORD_COUNT_TOOL', 'wc')`.
+`CONFIG.setdefault('WORD_COUNT_TOOL', 'wc')`!

 We then need to update our build rules: